yannbelief/readme-editing-area/README.md

   }
 }
 ```
-Then initialize a form object `$f`, and use `renderNameValue` to generate a name-value pair which follows the format of attributes of an HTML input tag.
+Then initialize a form object `$f`, and use `renderNameValue` to generate a name-value pair which follows the format of attributes in an HTML input tag.

 ```php
 $f = new BookForm; // while constructing an object, the init() method will be called automatically.